sejnub/docker-lighttpd/alpine/README.md

 # Thanks

-This repository is based on [dastrasmue/rpi-lighttpd](https://github.com/dastrasmue/rpi-lighttpd)
+This repository is based on [dastrasmue/rpi-lighttpd](https://github.com/dastrasmue/rpi-lighttpd).
+Thank you dastrasmue!

 # TODO